f-droid/fdroid-website/_docs/All_About_Descriptions_Graphics_and_Screenshots.md

 **Note**: This option is only available to those who host their own repositories.

-The ultimate destination for files from the app’s source repo and *fdroiddata* metadata sub-directories is in the F-Droid repo.
+The ultimate destination for files from the app's source repo and *fdroiddata* metadata sub-directories is in the F-Droid repo.
 The text all gets included into the index file (aka *index-v1.json*).
 All of the graphics files can be directly included in the repo.

-If graphics files are also in the app’s source or *fdroiddata*, then the files directly in the repo will be overwritten.
+If graphics files are also in the app's source or *fdroiddata*, then the files directly in the repo will be overwritten.

 You may not place text files directly in the repo.